followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/1 Configuration/customizeThumbnail.md

 ===========================================================================

 <!--shortDescription-->
-Allows you to provide custom thumbnails.
+Allows you to provide custom icons to be used as thumbnails.
 <!--/shortDescription-->

 <!--fullDescription-->